 Advertising campaigns can be expensive, and without pre-testing, they carry risk of falling flat with your target audience.
 By testing your campaigns, whether it’s the message or the creative, you can understand how consumers respond to your communications before you deploy them so you can make changes in response to consumer feedback before you go live.

-Another key part of developing the right product and communications is understanding your competitors and how consumers perceive them.
-You may have looked at their websites and tried out their products, but unless you know how consumers perceive them, you won’t have an accurate view of where you stack up in comparison.
+Another key part of developing the right product and communications is understanding your main competitors and how consumers perceive them.
+You may have looked at their websites and tried out their product or service, but unless you know how consumers perceive them, you won’t have an accurate view of where you stack up in comparison.
 Understanding their position in the market allows you to identify the strengths you can exploit, as well as any weaknesses you can address to help you compete better.

-Although there are many kinds of market research, all methods can be sorted into one of two categories: primary and secondary.
-There is a distinct difference in what these are, and how they are used.
+Although there are many types market research, all methods can be sorted into one of two categories: primary and secondary.

-In the past, this has been a daunting concept for brands because they don’t quite know where to begin, or how to handle vast volumes of data.
+Historically, conducting market research in-house has been a daunting concept for brands because they don’t quite know where to begin, or how to handle vast volumes of data.
 Now, the emergence of technology has meant that brands have access to simple, easy to use tools to help with exactly that problem.
 As a result, brands are more confident about their own projects and data with the added benefit of seeing the insights emerge in real-time.

 Secondary research is the use of data that has already been collected, analyzed and published – typically it’s data you don’t own and that hasn’t been conducted with your business specifically in mind, although there are forms of internal secondary data like old reports or figures from past financial years that come from within your business.
 Secondary research can be used to support the use of primary research.